ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 ##### Create an IAM Role for Lambda

 * Sign in to your [IAM console](https://console.aws.amazon.com/iam/home?#/home)
+* From the upper-right menù, select the correct region for your region and skill language.
+See [see Deploy Your Lambda Function to Multiple Regions](https://developer.amazon.com/en-US/docs/alexa/smarthome/develop-smart-home-skills-in-multiple-languages.html#deploy) for more info.
 * Choose "Roles" and click "Create role".
 * Select "AWS service" under "Select type of trusted entity".
 * Select "AWS Lambda" under "AWS Service Role".